‘The Bachelor’ Rachel Lindsay Pressured To Choose A Black Man On ‘Bachelorette’?

 A post shared by Rachel Lindsay (@therachlindsay) on

 The network announced Lindsay as the new Bachelorette weeks before The Bachelor finale.
-The news was exciting to hear, but it also spoiled her run to win Viall’s heart.
+The news was exciting to hear but it also spoiled her run to win Viall’s heart.
 After her appearance during The Bachelor: Women Tell All special, Lindsay revealed that a lot of the other women responded positively to her selection.

 “I know there are going to be people who criticize what I do no matter what, but I’m just trying to not get caught up in it,” she stated.
 “I feel like it was meant to be and that outweighs any fear or pressure that I have in being the first African-American Bachelorette.”